bitshifter/bitshifter.github.io/_posts/2019-07-10-introducing-glam-and-mathbench.md

 ### Avoiding complexity

-I wanted to come up with a simple API which is very low friction for developers to use.
+I wanted to come up with an API which is very low friction for developers to use.
 Something that covers the common needs for someone working in games and graphics and doesn't require much effort learn.
 I also wanted something to was easy for me to write.